xwmx/nb/README.md

 Custom color themes can be installed in the `${NB_DIR}/.themes` directory.

-Themes have an `.nb-theme` or `.nb-theme.sh` extension and contain one `if` statment setting the color environment variables to `tput` ANSI color numbers:
+Themes have a `.nb-theme` or `.nb-theme.sh` extension and contain one `if` statment setting the color environment variables to `tput` ANSI color numbers: